Mine Kafon Drone

 The Mine Kafon Drone is a drone for demining, led by Afghanistan-born Massoud Hassani.
 The drone is designed to map an area for land mines, detect the mines, and then detonate them remotely.
 It has been field-tested with the Dutch Ministry of Defence.
 The use of a drone is safer and less expensive than typical methods for mine removal, which endanger trained mine disposal experts and dogs.
 The Mine Kafon Foundation, established by Hassani in 2013, is based in Eindhoven, Netherlands.

+In 2025, the Mine Kafon was included in Pirouette: Turning Points in Design, an exhibition at the Museum of Modern Art featuring "widely recognized design icons [...] highlighting pivotal moments in design history."

 Background

 Massoud Hassani

 Massoud Hassani was born in Afghanistan, where there are an estimated 10 million mines buried in about 500 sqkm.
 He and his brother, Mahmud, in fear of the landmines, took a special path to school.
 Massoud says, that knowing that there are buried landmines "becomes like a mental disorder...
 The fear is on your mind all the time."
 As children, the boys made wind-driven toys to play with around the Kabul deserts, but they would get stuck in the middle of minefields.

 His mother arranged for smugglers to get him out of the country when he was 14 years of age.
 The Hassani family settled in the Netherlands.
 Massoud studied Industrial Design at Design Academy Eindhoven, and inspired by homemade wind-powered toys he made during his childhood, he and his brother created the Mine Kafon wind-powered landmine machine—Kafon means "explode" in Dari.
 The machine, which looks like a giant dandelion puff ball that rolls across areas of land and detonates landmines, was created for his 2011 graduation project.
 Made of bamboo, iron, and plastic, the design that was inspired by a starburst was a finalist in London's Design Museum's 2012 Design of the Year Award.
 Called a visual poem by the New York Times, it was exhibited in 2013 at the Museum of Modern Art in New York City and the following year at "The Fab Mind: Hints of the Future in a Shifting World" design exhibition as one of the "socially and politically engaged designs".

 The concept for demining using the dandelion-shaped machine works in theory, particularly in open desert areas where the wind blows freely, but it could cause more problems—in terms of retrieval and maintenance—once it was damaged in the middle of a minefield, says Henk van der Slik of the Dutch Explosive Ordnance Disposal organization.
 While it is not an effective tool for demining, it could be used to identify potential areas where mines were placed.